xs-es/ucc/README.md

     compile(circuit)
 ```

+## Contributing

+### Benchmarking
+You can benchmark the performance of ucc against other compilers using `scripts/run_benchmarks.sh`.
+This script runs compiler benchmarks in parallel, so you will need to first install `parallel` to support it.
+On Mac you can do this with `brew install parallel`.

 ## License
 UCC is distributed under [GNU Affero General Public License version 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)(AGPLv3).
 Parts of ucc contain code or modified code that is part of Qiskit, which is distributed under Apache 2.0 license.